A Reviewer's Guide: Bark for Schools

 Activities Analyzed

 This represents all activity we've seen since Bark for Schools was turned on.
-The data here will reflect all turned on groups for monitoring - not just your class(es).
+The data here will reflect all turned on groups for monitoring - not just the groups that you've been assigned to.

 Alerts to Review